 What’s most interesting is where millennials factor into the picture.
 A 2014 Cone Communications Digital Activism Study also found that:

 - 74% of millennials surveyed learn about a companies’ social or environmental business practices, versus the U.S. average of 54%.

-- 80% of Millennials were likely to donate to a cause after learning about it through an online source, versus the U.S. average of 63%.
+- 80% of millennials were likely to donate to a cause after learning about it online, versus the U.S. average of 63%.